-Venturing away from the coast and into Far North Queensland’s beautiful hinterland, the Atherton Tablelands are a stark difference to the Daintree; yet both are impossibly beautiful.
+Venturing away from the coast and into Far North Queensland’s beautiful hinterland, the Atherton Tablelands is a stark difference to the Daintree; yet both are impossibly beautiful.
 Set at an altitude, the tablelands are farming pastures.
-This area is home to some of Australia’s best waterfalls, amazing trees and other fauna, quirky townships and great food and wine.
+This area is home to some of Australia’s best waterfalls, amazing trees and other fauna, quirky townships, and great food and wine.

 If you don’t fancy a dip or are all waterfall-ed out, check out the Hypipamee Crater which has a picturesque lake at the bottom and is home to local cassowaries, the curtain fig tree which is an enormous and unique piece of flora and Lake Eacham, which can be enjoyed with a walk around its circuit.

 There are also great towns to enjoy, such as Yungaburra and Kurunda.
 These tranquil spots have a great local atmosphere, and there are attractions in each – such as the memorial to Afghan war soldiers in Yungaburra and the markets and Skyrail – which looks over the jungle and all the way back to Cairns – in Kurunda.

 When you’re tired from all the sightseeing, take a food tour around the area to sample some of the best cheese, chocolate, and wine that the region has to offer.

 Mission Beach – 2 days